ayrtonm/psx-sdk-rs/README.md

 This defaults to building an ELF using a toolchain named `psx` and repackaging it into a PSEXE with region `NA`.
-Note that building without `--release` (in debug mode) is possible, but will probably be unusable slow.
+Note that building without `--release` (in debug mode) is possible, but will probably be unusably slow.
 See `cargo psx -h` for more options.

 ## Program template